Lvzbel/rent-a-car/README.md

 - Customer starter theme:

-  I decided to build my own starter because I tried pre-built like Understrap but there were alot of extra files, that I did not need and this is mostly because it support WooCommerce.
+  I decided to build my own starter because I tried pre-built like Understrap but there were alot of extra files, that I did not need and this is mostly because it supports WooCommerce.

 - ACF (Advanced Custom Fields):

-  Is an excelent tool to allow the end user to make edits, take advantage of taxonomies.
+  It is an excellent tool to allow the end-user to make edits, take advantage of taxonomies.

 - Sass:

-  Easy and simple way to keep all CSS in order.
+  An easy and simple way to keep all CSS in order.

 - bxSlider: